coverclock/com-diag-diminuto/README.md

     sudo modprobe ipv6
     sudo echo "ipv6" >> /etc/modules

+## Building

 On some distros I had to install gcc, g++, and make.

     sudo apt-get install gcc
     sudo apt-get install g++
     sudo apt-get install make

+## Documentation

+If you want to make documentation, doxygen and related tools will need to be installed.

+    sudo apt-get install doxygen

+## Workflow

 For my own workflow, I installed the following tools.